 Fury as security guard mops floor where homeless man is sitting outside McDonald’s

+McDonald’s apologises after security guard mops floor where homeless man is sitting

 Fast food chain says it is ‘shocked’ by footage showing ‘disgusting’ treatment of man sleeping rough